QubitPi/java-code-review-guide-book/README.md

 about "making it work".
 It's about "making it right"**.
 To make it right, I have to make it perfect and it is only through this way I am approving to myself that I love what I am doing.
 When I love it, I will make it good!

-My new understanding - that Software Engineering is a branch of science that quires rigorous thinking to justify its appropriateness - lured me into the study of code review.
+My new understanding - that Software Engineering is a branch of science that requires rigorous thinking to justify its applicability - lured me into the study of code review.

 It is Rick who told me how perfectionism can shape your view and action in SWE and, also, the reason I put together this [book on code review](./main.pdf).